 Configure your document class

-1. Open the library administration interface and select Document classes.
+1. Access the library administration and select Document classes.

 2. Select (or create) the document class for which you want to enable e-signature.

 3. You must add two properties for the signer of your document on the Properties tab of your document class.

 Notes: You will have to map these properties in the custom script you use.
 You must use exactly the same property names in the script as those defined in your library administration.

 You can customize the property names according to your business case.

 4. Optionally, on the Properties tab of your document class, you can add the following useful properties for tracking the progress of the e-signature process.

 Link to DocuSign envelope